lucasgrvarela/go-postgres-example/README.md

     * user_repository: Directory for the user repository.
         * user_repository.go: Definition of the UserRepository interface.
         * postgres_user_repository.go: Implementation of the UserRepository interface using PostgreSQL.

+# Contributing
+Contributions are welcome!
+If you find any issues with the project or want to extend it further, feel free to open an issue or submit a pull request.